-A business can end up in a financially strained position for myriad reasons, but the good news is that insolvent companies can get a fresh start through the Chapter 11 bankruptcy process.
+A business can end up in a financially strained position for many reasons, but the good news is that insolvent companies can get a fresh start through the Chapter 11 bankruptcy process.

 “Most of what I do is not necessarily the practice of law,” says Charity S. Bird, a bankruptcy attorney with Kaplan Johnson Abate & Bird in Louisville.
 “It’s wheeling and dealing, and trying to come up with something that the creditor can live with and that I think the client can pay over five to 10 years.”

 Here, is an overview of the most important things that business owners and operators need to know about the Chapter 11 process in Kentucky.